koder101/Utility_Installer_ForMultipleVMs/README.md

 ## License

-Winium is released under the MIT license.
+This tool is released under the MIT license.
 See [LICENSE](LICENSE) for details.